TauhidMark011/TauhidMark011/README.md

 🔍 **Past Experience**:
-Worked on Web3.0 & Ethereum Blockchain projects, designing and deploying smart contracts using Solidity Developed decentralized applications (DApps) and explored blockchain integrations Passionate about emerging technologies and their real-world impact.
+Worked on Web3.0 & Ethereum Blockchain projects, designing and deploying smart contracts using Solidity Developed decentralized applications (DApps) and explored blockchain integrations, 'Passionate about emerging technologies and their real-world impact'.

 💡 **Looking to Collaborate On**:
 Data Engineering solutions (data transformation, analytics, and cloud-based data platforms)